Ping Tom: Civic activities

-Mr. Tom was a leader not only in the Chinese community, but in the broader Asian American community as well.
+Tom was a leader not only in the Chinese community but in the broader Asian American community.
 His beaming smile and calm demeanor endeared him to people of all backgrounds.
 Friends say that he had a natural ability to resolve differences among people.
 He was one of the thirteen original founders of the Asian American Coalition of Chicago, an organization that annually brings together diverse Asian communities, including Chinese, Indian, Pakistani, Japanese, Korean, Indonesian, Thai, Vietnamese, and Cambodian, among others.

-Furthermore, some say that because he was a second generation native English speaker, he had an easier time working with mainstream (non-Asian) organizations and even politicians.
-Mr. Tom was an advisor to U.S. Senators (Paul Simon (politician), Carol Moseley-Braun), Illinois governors (James R. Thompson, Jim Edgar), and Chicago mayors (the late Harold Washington and Richard M. Daley).
+Furthermore, some say that because he was a second-generation native English speaker, he had an easier time working with mainstream (non-Asian) organizations and even politicians.
+Tom was an advisor to U.S. Senators (Paul Simon, Carol Moseley Braun), Illinois governors (James R. Thompson, Jim Edgar), and Chicago mayors (the late Harold Washington and Richard M. Daley).

-Outside of family and the family businesses, Mr. Tom's greatest achievement was his work on Chinatown Square, a $100 million plus residential and commercial expansion of Chinatown on 32 acre of land purchased from the Santa Fe Railroad.
-As president of the Chinese American Development Corporation, founded in 1984, he unfortunately did not have the chance to see the bustling development that it has become.
+Outside of family and the family businesses, Tom's greatest achievement was his work on Chinatown Square, a $100 million plus residential and commercial expansion of Chinatown on 32 acre of land purchased from the Santa Fe Railroad.
+As president of the Chinese American Development Corporation, founded in 1984, he did not have the chance to see the bustling development that it has become.
 It was his desire to expand Chinatown so that there would be more room for his fellow Chinese to live and work.
 He was recently recognized as one of Chicago magazine's top 40 Chicago pioneers for his efforts.